 In this interview series, we will enter into a dialogue with the designers we work with.
 How do they perceive the design profession?
 Where do their motivations and fascinations come from?
 How did the products that are included in the Vij5 collection originate and what influence has their education had on what their design studio looks like now?

 This time we speak with Laura van de Wijdeven, who is based in Rotterdam with her Atelier LVDW.
 Laura experiences peace in nature and has a love for sustainability.
-This combination is reflected in her Design: she uses existing, natural materials and develops a new application for them.
-As a main ingredient, Laura likes to use leftover materials.
-A nice example of this are her Jute Lights, new in the collection of Vij5.
+This combination can be seen in her designs: she uses existing, natural materials and develops a new Application for them.
+Laura likes to use residual material as the main component.
+A good example of this is her Jute Lights, New in the Vij5 collection.

 Text: Daniëlle van de Haterd & Atelier LVDW